Noyon Cathedral: History

 Noyon Cathedral is an example of a Cathedral in the Second Stage Gothic style, which developed between 1130 and 1150.
 The Cathedrals construction took place before and after the change in Gothic style resulting in a transitional building.
-With the Choirs reconstruction after fire reaching completion in 1185, it included the new ideas of height in the Second Stage Gothic with four stories.
+With the Choir's reconstruction after the fire reaching completion in 1185, it included the new ideas of height in the Second Stage Gothic with four stories.
 The main arcade, triforium, and other features of the reconstructed Choir became influential for the development of higher buildings.

 A caveau phonocamptique (sound reflecting vault) was installed below the crossing of the Cathedrals arms to modify the acoustic properties of the building.
 There is minimal documentation of when this vault was added but it was first mentioned in a 1838 publication.
 Later, the term phonocamptique was first used in describing the vault in 1845 by antiquarian C. A. Moët de la Forte-Maison.
 The vault, with limestone rib structure, has 64 clay vases mortared in place.
 The origins of this idea in architecture can be seen in De architectura libri decem by Vitruvius.

 The bishops' tombs within the cathedral were destroyed during the French Revolution.
 World War I also caused considerable damage, requiring twenty years of repair work.

-Recent studies regarding Fractal patterns and French Gothic Cathedrals constructed from the 12th to 15th century proved new understanding in the design of these Cathedrals.
+Recent studies regarding Fractal patterns and French Gothic Cathedrals constructed from the 12th to 15th century have provided a new understanding of the design of these Cathedrals.
 It was determined that not only did Noyon Cathedral and others follow Euclidean Geometry, but also Fractal Geometry and Fractal Dimensions.